joenefloresca/task_tracker/readme.md

 * Why there are separate task type (Daily and Additional Task)?

 	- Daily task is there so that you don't have to enter the task that you are doing everyday.
 	- Additional task are tasks that you are not doing everyday. e.g Task added by Supervisor.
 You can also added your addiional task.

 * Why is it that the time frame for getting the additional tasks is within the last 12 hours?

 	- Usually a typical work hours is 8, but the system will set it as 12 for people who are extending work hours.

 * Can I edit my added task?

 	- No, once you added a task, the only thing you can change is its status (Pending or Done).

 * How many tasks I can add per day?

 	- There's no limit for adding tasks, just assign it accordingly (Either Daily or Additional)

 * Can I generate and send a report if some of my task is still pending?

 	- Yes, some tasks requires more than 1 day to finish.

 * How will the system send the report to the supervisor?

-- Via Email
+	- Via Email.

 ## Contact Person